 “Come on.
 It came all the way from Berkeley.”

 “Sí.
 Hey, do you need some help?
 Here I am behaving like a typical male.”
-He took the knife I held out.
+He took the knife I held out into his bronze hand.

 “How are your salsa lessons going?”
 I asked, feeling my face flush and my breath stop.